ddvega/notes/hacking-the-human-os.md

-# Hacking the Human OS
+# Hacking the Human OS: Revoking Public Access

 Every day, you are bombarded with data points.
 A rude email from a boss, a sudden traffic jam, a compliment from a stranger.
 These are external stimuli—events presented to your system.